ZIB-IOL/FrankWolfe.jl/README.md

 Output type of solution: Rational{BigInt}
 ````
-The solution returned it rational as we can see up there and:
+The solution returned is rational as we can see and in fact the exactly optimal solution:

 ```
 x = Rational{BigInt}[1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100, 1//100]
 ```

+### Large-Scale problems

+Example: `examples/largeScale.jl`

+xxx